Good afternoon everyone!

 Let's begin with the advantages of using Pinterest for your business:

 1) Pinterest is a visual platform: In general, people are lazy!
-Pinterest makes it easy to visually share things related to your business as well as your product without requiring the user to do all that much work.
+Pinterest makes it easy to visually share things related to your business as well as your product without requiring the user to do all that much work.2) It's easy-really easy: Pinterest is basically a digital bulletin board and they make it work exactly as such.
+It's also very easy to browse content and search specifically for content for your pages.

 3) Just like other social media platforms, you don't have to just talk about your business: Let's say you own a flooring company.
 You can make boards for the wood you sell and picture of houses you've done.
 You can also make boards of neat home remodel ideas, pin about the town your business is based out of, and even a DIY board for home improvements.
 The possibilities are endless with Pinterest and it's easy to gain interest just by having interesting content.